-ISR is wondering… Do teachers see international education as a career to pursue until retirement, or is it just a change of pace, an adventure to enjoy for a couple of years?
-How long do most international teachers stay overseas?
-How many international schools will most educators teach at during their overseas careers?
-What’s the biggest reason international educators choose to go overseas?
-What keeps us there?
-What sends us packing?
-Take our short survey & see the results for yourself!
+In our latest newsletter/survey we asked International Schools Review readers if they view international education as a career they will pursue until retirement, or just a change of pace, an adventure to enjoy for a few years?
+We also asked how long most international teachers stay overseas and how many international schools most educators teach at during their careers?
+We were most curious to know the biggest reason international educators choose to go overseas, along with what keeps us there and what sends us packing?

 Please click “VOTE” after answering each question

 4) What was the biggest reason you chose to go overseas?
 What keeps you there or what made you decide to return home?

 Today, on my way to school, I find myself caught in grid-lock traffic.
 I silently curse the local drivers and their lack of driving skill.
 Immersed in my own little world within the confines of my car, I am utterly detached from the wonders around me: The mahout teasing his elephant onward, the smiling woman veiled in colorful layers of fabric, hundreds of buzzy motor bikes transporting an endless cast of exotic characters, the imposing mountains in the distance, the low hanging clouds with rain on the horizon…..and where am I?
 I am someplace else in my mind, completely preoccupied with the minutiae of concerns that await me in the classroom, lesson plans for the benefit of students who may, or may not, wish to be educated.

 The international teaching experience is life changing, exhilarating, and can even be termed a peak experience.
 So, how is it possible to become blind to the newness and wonder of all that surrounds us in our host countries?
 Sights, sounds, smells and people we once marveled at can slowly fade into the background, replaced by workplace stress and commitments which eventually become our all encompassing reality.
 We’ve all experienced episodes of disconnect.
 For some it’s a fleeting experience, for others it’s semi-permanent or worse, a type of spiritual death.